-A Private Key is analogous to your password, which you do not share with other people in the network but is used to log in to your system.
+- Besides, a Private Key is analogous to your password, which you do not share with other people in the network but use to log in to your system.

-The Public Key and the Private Key of a computer/node in a blockchain network combine to generate the Digital Signature of the node or the computer.
-This is used for identification purposes for transactions in the network.
+- The Public Key and the Private Key combine to generate the Digital Signature.
+Digital Signature is used for verifying and signing transactions

 Let us now see how a block is added to the blockchain.